cca/libraries_wagtail/docs/startup.md

 # Starting a Wagtail site

 Here's the basic steps to starting this project.
 We'll assume you're in the root of the project (e.g. the parent of this "docs" directory).
 You'll need python, virtualenv, postgres, and node (or nvm) installed.
 See [the Wagtail "getting started" doc](http://docs.wagtail.io/en/v1.10.1/getting_started/tutorial.html) for more.
-There's a "bootstrap.sh" script that does all this.

 ```sh
 > # create a virtual environment using the python3 interpreter